 "My dad was a champion of the underdog, of the guy who didn't get the break," said son Norm Waitt Jr.

-Norman Waitt Sr., like three generations of the Waitt family before him, originally made his mark in the cattle business in the historic Sioux City Stockyards.
+Norman Waitt Sr. like the three generations of the Waitt family before him, originally made his mark in the cattle business in the historic Sioux City Stockyards.
 But Norm eventually turned his focus to philanthropy, leaving a lasting legacy across Siouxland.
-Post-retirement, he devoted much of his time to various charities, including the Boys Club, Salvation Army and the Boys and Girls Home.
+Post retirement, he devoted much of his time to various charities, including the Boys Club, Salvation Army, and the Boys and Girls Home.

 Waitt grew up in Sioux City and started working in the stockyards as a teenager in 1947, hauling hay and cleaning pens.
-By 1949 he began to sell a few cattle on his own.
-He left Sioux City to play basketball at Montana State University, then enlisted in the 185th Air National Guard unit here when the Korean War broke out, serving 26 months stateside.
+By 1949 he began to sell cattle on his own.
+He left Sioux City to play basketball at Montana State University, then enlisted in the 185th Air National Guard Unit here when the Korean War broke out, serving 26 months stateside.

-He “temporarily” returned to work for Waitt Cattle Co. in 1953 after his grandfather was injured.
-It was a job he would do for 40 more years, following in the footsteps not only of his grandfather, but of his father and his great-grandfather.
+He "temporarily" returned to work for Waitt Cattle Co. in 1953 after his grandfather was injured.
+It was the job he would do for 40 more years, following in the footsteps not only of his grandfather, but of his father and his great grandfather.